 On all phonics measures taken using the Fountas and Pinnell assessments, the twice a week group showed an improvement over their once a week counterparts.

-The largest leap was with the knowledge of the high frequency words; of the 25 high frequency words Fountas and Pinnell tests, 24 of them are practised in Phonics Hero.
+The largest leap was with the knowledge of the high frequency words; of the 25 high frequency words Fountas and Pinnell tests, 24 of them are practiced in Phonics Hero.

 “My students not only enjoyed using Phonics Hero independently during tech literacy time, but they also loved to work collaboratively.
 Students of similar reading abilities would organically gather together and launch a level to work together and solve tricky words side-by-side.”Glory Wong, Kindergarten teacher.